F-22 Raptor Cockpit

 The GEC-built Head-Up Display (HUD) offers a wide field of view (30 degrees horizontally by 25 degrees vertically) and serves as a primary flight instrument for the pilot.
 The F-22's HUD is approximately 4.5 inches tall and uses standardized symbology developed by the Air Force Instrument Flight Center.
 It does not present information in color, but the tactical symbol set is the same that is used on the F-22's head down displays (HDDs).

 During F-22 canopy birdstrike tests, it was found that the HUD combiner glass would shatter the canopy.
-To solve this problem for EMD, the F-22 HUD will have a rubber buffer strip on it that will effectively shield the polycarbonate of the canopy when it flexes during a birdstrike from hitting the optical glass in the HUD and shattering.
-Design is also underway for a HUD that will collapse during a birdstrike, but would remain upright under all other conditions.
-Additionally, the team is investigating the possibility of having the HUD combiner glass laminated similar to household safety glass to preclude flying glass in the cockpit following birdstrike.
+To solve this problem for EMD, the F-22 HUD has a rubber buffer strip on it that effectively shields the polycarbonate of the canopy when it flexes during a birdstrike from hitting the optical glass in the HUD and shattering.

 The Integrated Control Panel (ICP) is the primary means for manual pilot data entry for communications, navigation, and autopilot data.
 Located under the glareshield and HUD in center top of the instrument panel, this keypad entry system also has some double click functions, much like a computer mouse for rapid pilot access/use.